 The first visitor arrived a week later when Drew and I had transitioned from Day shift to Graveyard shift.
 I told him about the visit, but Drew did not share the experience.

 Over the years I have found many “shrines” on the bridge during the normal course of my workday.
 People sometimes leave burning candles, vases of flowers and other mementos as tributes to loved ones, or friends, who have ended their lives on the bridge.

 In the beginning I would pick up the items, especially anything that was glass, and turn them in to the Sergeants’ Office for their inspection/disposal.
 One night, however, I did something different.
 I found an unlit candle in a glass sleeve at the base of the North Tower and I took it back to the Electric Shop.
 I knew that someone had jumped off of the bridge earlier in the day so I found a lighter and lit the candle wick.
 Perhaps the departed one would rest easier with this gesture of respect and remembrance.

 I let it burn for the rest of the 8-hour shift on a steel plate and then during each subsequent night until the candle was totally used up.
 That event marked the end of the appearances by the night visitors.

 For the last 6 years I have retrieved and burned every candle that I have found following a death on the bridge.

 I don’t know the answer to that question.
 I do not debate Religion or Beliefs, I like to live and let live.
 Someone recently summed up my views on this subject when they said, “If God is small enough for me to understand Him, He is not big enough to get the job done.”

-I am winding up my last Graveyard shift this week, in two weeks I will be a retired Bridge Electrician.
-I have one last candle that I have been burning this shift and I think that I/We will go out quietly into that dark night.
+I am winding up my last Graveyard shift this week In two weeks I will be a retired Bridge Electrician.
+I have one last candle that I have been burning this shift and I hope that I/We will go out quietly into that dark night.
 Hopefully I have made peace with this world and the next.